Outputs circular sectors of influence for point features that have directions defined by azimuths (degrees clockwise from North).

 Points are considered in the order they enter the transformer, with each new point tested against all other points already accepted as a part of its site.

-If a nonconstant value is specified for this parameter (e.g., an attribute value, which may differ from feature to feature), then when comparing the distance between two features, the maximum distance will be calculated from the feature that entered the transformer earlier.
+If a nonconstant value is specified for this parameter (for example, an attribute value, which may differ from feature to feature), then when comparing the distance between two features, the maximum distance will be calculated from the feature that entered the transformer earlier.

 No: There may be slight overlaps or gaps between sectors, making the output unsuitable for some geometric operations.